arif-hanif/designnest_io/content/pages/me.md

 template: page
 ---

 My name is Arif.
-I’m a developer, engineer and designer from Maryland.
+I am a developer, engineer and designer from Maryland.

 I started this website as a place to document everything I have learned and currently learning while transitioning from a mechanical engineer to a software engineer.
 I want to create a free resources to teach people, as countless others have done before me.